 - Other damages

-Rosenfeld Injury Lawyers works on behalf of the surviving family members can build the case on premises liability, product liability, neglect or other legal theory.
+Rosenfeld Injury Lawyers LLC works on behalf of the surviving family members can build the case on premises liability, product liability, neglect or other legal theory.

 Premises Liability: An Alternative Legal Theory for Recovery